Cataract Surgery – Sufaid Motia

 If you have a cataract, the lens inside your eye is cloudy.
 Cataracts usually develop slowly over many years and your vision will start to be affected as your cataract gets worse.
 Cataracts can eventually interfere with daily activities, such as reading, watching television and driving.

-You can have your cataracts removed at any stage – you don’t necessarily need to wait until your eyesight is bad.
+You can have your cataracts removed at any stage – you don’t necessarily need to wait until your eyesight gets worst.
 If you drive for example, you may wish to have surgery sooner than someone who doesn’t drive.
-If your ophthalmologist (a doctor who specializes in eye health, including eye surgery) thinks you may need cataract surgery then it is the time to go for it.
+If your doctor thinks you may need cataract surgery then it is the time to go for it.

 Preparation for cataract surgery